phalcon-kit/docs/docs/core/bootstrap.md

 ### Registration phase

 The registration phases are called after the `initialize()` method.
-This approach is considered more advanced and only needed if you want to keep the native Zemit behavior and allow sub-applications to initialize their own components and then add more business logic to it.
+This approach is considered more advanced and only needed if you want to keep the native Phalcon Kit behavior and allow sub-applications to initialize their own components and then add more business logic to it.

 ```php title="./app/Bootstrap.php"